JoseRoca/WinFBX/docs/COM/CSafeArray Class.md

 # CSafeArray Class

 **CSafeArray** is a class that provides wrapper methods for the SAFEARRAY structure, making it easy to create and manage single- and multidimensional arrays of almost any of the VARIANT-supported types.
 The lower bound of a CSafeArray can start at any user-defined value.
 Additional overloaded methods are provided for one and two-dimensional safe arrays, that are the ones most often used in COM programming.

+When the class is destroyed, the array descriptor and all of the data in the array is destroyed.
+If objects are stored in the array, Release is called on each object in the array.
+Safe arrays of variant will have VariantClear called on each member and safe arrays of BSTR will have SysFreeString called on each element.
+IRecordInfo.RecordClear will be called to release object references and other values of a record without deallocating the record.

 **Include file**: CSafeArray.INC.